Our Mission & Goals

 helping them to grow in a safe, nurturing environment.

-Riverway Communities of Hope, a 501(c)(3) non-profit group, was organized in Southwest Wisconsin to address the needs of area youth with substance abuse prevention education and prevention activities, as well as substance abuse and mental health treatment.
+Riverway Communities of Hope, a 501(c)(3) non-profit group, was organized in Southwest Wisconsin to address the needs of area youth with substance abuse and mental health treatment.

 TREATMENT AT NO COST

 As long as we have funds available, all services are at no cost to those who need assistance and are solely for the purpose of providing relief to the under-privileged and/or under-served, enhancing academic success, combating juvenile delinquency and promoting the overall health and stability of the community.

 The Early Release Program initiated by Riverway Communities of Hope provided supervised, wholesome and educational fun for all students who chose to participate.
 The goal was to keep children safe while providing them with structured activities that were lead by role models and mentors who promoted the value of a stable, drug-free life.